BCCI threatens to cancel New Zealand tour over Lodha panel directives

 "The BCCI has done a lot for Indian cricket over the years including successfully organising the Indian Premier League (IPL).
 I want to ask that has the BCCI not done anything for Indian cricket in order to bring it to the stage where it is now?" he added.

 "Cricket cannot run without money.
+We don't take money from the government.
+We are not allowed to make payments.
+I can't say anything about the India-New Zealand series.
 We leave it to the respective state associations whether they can host the New Zealand matches, whether they are ready to organise the matches without any money."

 Justice Lodha however, criticised the BCCI's stand, asserting that the panel has directed that enough funds should be available to conduct the daily administrative activities of the board and there is no question of discontinuing with the New Zealand series.